COSCUP/pretalx-docker-image/README.md

    - `POSTGRES_PASSWORD`: A secure database password
    - `PRETALX_SECRET_KEY`: A random secret key (generate with `openssl rand -base64 32`)
    - `PRETALX_SITE_URL`: Your site URL (e.g., `https://pretalx.example.com`)
+   - `COMPOSE_PROFILES=local-db`: Keeps the bundled PostgreSQL service enabled (default).
+Clear the value to use an external database and set `POSTGRES_HOST`.

 4. **Start the services**
    ```bash
    docker compose up -d
    ```
+   With `COMPOSE_PROFILES=local-db` this launches the bundled PostgreSQL container.
+If you cleared the profile and set `POSTGRES_HOST`, the stack connects to your external database instead.

 5. **Create a superuser**
    ```bash